micahgalos/odin-recipes/README.md

 # Project

 A recipe document which displays a variety of different dish recipes and redirects the user to the document of the dish's recipe.
+Refer to The Odin Project's [Recipes Assignment](https://www.theodinproject.com/lessons/foundations-recipes#assignment) under Foundations for details.

 ## Purpose